Santarém, Portugal: Physical geography

 The city of Santarém stands is situated on a plateau, located on the right bank of the Tagus River 65 km northeast from Lisbon.
-This city, the urbanized portion, includes the former-parishes of Marvila, São Nicolau, São Salvador and Várzea, united in the green paper on administrative reform.

 Climate

-Santarém has a Mediterranean climate (Köppen: Csa) with mild, humid, rainy winters with temperatures averaging 15 to 16 C during the day and 6 to 7 C at night, occasionally dropping below 0 °C (32 °F), with an average of 2 days with frost per year; and hot, dry summers with temperatures ranging between 29 and 31 C during the day and 15 and 16 C at night.
+Santarém has a Mediterranean climate (Köppen: Csa) with mild, humid, rainy winters with temperatures averaging 15 to 16 C during the day and 6 to 7 C at night, occasionally dropping below 0 °C (32 °F), with an average of 15 days with frost per year; and hot, dry summers with temperatures ranging between 29 and 31 C during the day and 15 and 16 C at night.
 The global annual temperature averages 23 C during the day and 11 C at night.

 On August 7, 2023, the temperature in Santarém reached an all-time recorded high for the city of 46.4 °C. It was also the highest temperature recorded in the country in 2023 up to that day.